-National certification of tug crew is set by the Maritime and Coastguard Agency as per the Port Marine Safety Code.
+National certification of tug crew is set by the Maritime and Coastguard Agency..
 All crew must meet these requirements and the tugs must be safely and adequately manned.

-In addition all Masters of Forth Ports Licensed tugs are required to hold a Certificate of Competency (CoC) to STCW standards or Boatmaster License (or equivalent) with the an appropriate towage endorsement.
-This applies to General Towage (towing and pushing), however Forth Ports requires all tugs that engage in ship assist towage to be operated by STCW certificated masters.
+In addition all Masters of Forth Ports Licensed tugs are required to hold a Certificate of Competency (CoC) to STCW standards if engaged in ship assist, or appropriate MCA / RYA certification as a minimum for all other types of towage.or Boatmasterwith the an appropriate towage endorsement.
 Also Tug Masters and crew must meet the local knowledge standards, this aspect should be managed by the towage company.